-I. Inpatient Benefits
+Inpatient Benefits

 THESE BENEFITS ARE PROVIDED WHEN ADMITTED OR AUTHORIZED BY EITHER THE MEMBER'S NETWORK MEDICAL GROUP OR UNITEDHEALTHCARE.
-Covered services include those which are Medically Necessary or otherwise required to be covered under the law or otherwise as described below including those for coverage of Serious Emotional Disturbances of a Child or Severe Mental Illness.
 THE FACT THAT A PHYSICIAN HAS ORDERED A PARTICULAR SERVICE, SUPPLY OR TREATMENT WILL NOT MAKE IT COVERED UNDER THE HEALTH PLAN.
 A SERVICE, SUPPLY OR TREATMENT MUST BE MEDICALLY NECESSARY, OR OTHERWISE REQUIRED TO BE COVERED UNDER THE LAW, OR AS OTHERWISE DESCRIBED BELOW AND NOT EXCLUDED FROM COVERAGE IN ORDER TO BE A COVERED HEALTH CARE SERVICE.